diet4j, noun

 - Do the same thing for Tomcat web apps.
 For that, you add

-, the Apache project's Java daemon (docs), which in itself can be easily run fromsystemd
+- As if 0.14, diet4j can now easily run under jsvc, the Apache project's Java daemon (docs), which in itself can be easily run fromsystemdon Linux.
+This makes it a lot easier to run diet4j-based server applications.

 Platforms